We are ready to take on the challenges of this school year, whether we are virtual, hybrid or in-person. Join us in our language-learning adventures!

 French students in levels 4 and higher may be selected for the Société Honoraire de Français, a French National Honor Society sponsored through AATF.
 Spanish students may be selected for the Sociedad Honoraria Hispánica, a Spanish National Honor Society sponsored through AATSP.

 French students participate in the AATF Grand Concours, a nationally recognized exam for French students across the United States.
-Likewise, Spanish students participate in the National Spanish Exam.
-In 2015, two Wakefield students achieved distinction on this year’s National Latin Exam: Latin I student Liam Chambers and Latin II student Sean Kenney.
-Both received cum laude awards.
+Likewise, Spanish students may participate in the National Spanish Exam.
+The National Latin Exam and National German Exam are also offered to Wakefield students.
+Wakefield student often win high-ranking awards.

 In past years, French students have participated in an exchange program through the Arlington-Reims Sister City Committee Exchange with Reims, France, Arlington’s Sister City.
 Spanish Immersion students have traveled to Costa Rica as part of their program in past years.